tapashdeb/Xalts-Assignment-Questions-Answer/README.md

-This file contains Xalts assesments question for interview purpose
+The file's contains Xalts assesments questions and answers for interview purpose